entrepeneur4lyf/kwaak/README.md

 When starting a chat, the code of the current branch is copied into a on-the-fly created docker container.
 This container is then used to run the code and execute the commands.

 After each chat completion, kwaak will lint, commit, and push the code to the remote repository if any code changes have been made.
-Kwaak can also create a pull request and will include the full conversation history in the pull request.
+Kwaak can also create a pull request.
+Pull requests include an issue link to #48.
+This helps us identify the success rate of the agents, and also enforces transparency for code reviewers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>